jerryyu8/Tomata/README.md

-Tomato Picker That
+Basic Image Recognition With Python,
-Identifies Tomatoes
+Tomato Picker That Identifies Tomatoes in Images